anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

       - \** kwargs takes the hyperparameter for One Class SVM, best\_nu and best\_kernel.
     - Output: Returns the anomaly labels.

-5. labels = fit_lof(df, k):
+5. lof\_labels = fit_lof(df, k):
-   - Definition: This function is used to fit a model to the data and predict anomaly labels.
+   - Definition: This function is used to fit lof model to the data and predict anomaly labels.
      - Model: Local outlier factor (LOF) is an anomaly detection algorithm.
                It computes the local density deviation of a data point with respect to its neighbors.
                It considers the data points that fall within a substantially lower density range than its neighbours as outliers.